ben-sanati/3d-localisation-and-mapping/README.md

 This was an Innovate UK AKT project that was a collaboration between the University of Southampton and an industry client.
 Due to the sensitive nature of the use case, this repository contains a streamlined version focused exclusively on the technical achievements of the project.
 The primary goals of the project were:

 - **Curating Gold-Standard and Maintenance Data**
-  - Accomplished at a train depot, forming the basis for solution testing and validation.
+  - Acquired on-site with real-world data, which formed the basis for testing and validating the solution.
 - **Self-Localization, Detection, and Mapping on Mobile Devices**
   - Implemented using open-source software integrated into the backend processing pipeline, thoroughly tested for real-world performance.
 - **Detection and Labelling in 3D Point Clouds**
-  - Utilized advanced computer vision and machine learning techniques to accurately map signage within point clouds.
+  - Utilized advanced computer vision and machine learning techniques to accurately map items within point clouds.
-- **Prototyping Non-Conformance Detection in Vehicles**
+- **Prototyping Clients Product**
-  - Developed a system to identify missing and damaged signage within train vehicles, crucial for the auditing process.
+  - Developed a system to detect missing and damaged objects of interest, essential for the client’s business processes.

 <p align="center">
   <img src="readme_img/LiDARMap.gif" alt="Demo Video"/>